RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

     ![Send an email](/assets/images/logic-apps/28-send-email.png)

-6. To configure the email attributes for the auto-reply:
+6. To configure the email attributes:

     - **To:** Select `Email` from the right menu.
 This custom field contains the sender's email address, as we configured in `step (18)` of the previous task.